-57 The meaning of x^{v}arənah- is discussed in Part Three: Xvarenah.
+58 The meaning of x^n aranah- is discussed in Part Three: Xvarenah.

-58 SBE 31, p.
+$^{^{59}}$ SBE 31, p.
 195. Av. words from Geldner 1P p.
 7.

-59 SBE 23, p.
+60 SBE 23, p.
 3.

-60 SBE 23, p.
+61 SBE 23, p.
 23 and ft.
 2 on p.
 23. Avestan words are from Geldner 2P p.
-60. Indeed, so standardized and popular was this epithet ~ 'bright [$ra\bar{e}vat\bar{o}$] glorious [$x^ar \rightarrow na\eta uhat\bar{o}$]' ~ of the Lord Wisdom, that it became a standard way to address deities and was later applied to the deities of the syncretized religion that Zoroastrianism became, centuries after Zarathushtra.
+60. Indeed, so standardized and popular was this epithet ~ 'bright [raēvatō] glorious [x^varənaŋuhatō]' ~ of the Lord Wisdom, that it was later applied to the deities of the syncretized religion that Zoroastrianism became, centuries after Zarathushtra, as a standard way to describe all such deities.
 How do we know that this was done later?
 Because the same two word epithet (in various declensions) was applied to the later male and female deities without regard to grammatical differences required by gender.
 So by then, it must have become just a standardized epithet for divinities.